 \section{Algorithmic Concepts}

 In this section we describe the algorithmic concepts underlying our proposed algorithms for dealing with scenarios of limited knowledge.

-\paragraph*{Random selection} Ideally, we would like every arriving $U$-packet to have at least some minimal probability of being accepted and parsed, thus avoiding a scenario where \opt\ successfully transmits a bulk of ``good'' packets which the online algorithm discards.
-An intuitive way to do that is to pick the unknown packets at random.
+\paragraph*{Random selection} For obtaining a good competitive ratio we would like to avoid a scenario where \opt\ successfully transmits a bulk of ``good'' packets, which are originally unknown, while having the online algorithm discard all these packets.
+This translates to assuring each arriving $U$-packet has some minimal probability of being accepted and parsed.

 \paragraph*{Speculatively Admit} Competitive algorithms must ensure they retain throughput from both $K$-packets and $U$-packets.
 Furthermore, once a $U$-packet is accepted, there is a high motivation to reveal its characteristics as soon as possible, thus making educated decisions in the next cycles.